Centreville Savings Bank Charitable Foundation

 • Must serve communities in Rhode Island, New London County CT, or Windham County CT

-• The Foundation will consider one application per organization each year
+• The Foundation will consider one application per organisation each year

-Application Materials: Complete the online application form, which typically includes organizational information, project description, budget details, and alignment with Foundation priorities.
+Application Materials: Complete the online application form, which typically includes organisational information, project description, budget details, and alignment with Foundation priorities.

 Decision Timeline